pgtruesdell/volt-sublime-textmate/README.md

 > This is the recommended installation method.

 If you have Sublime Package Control, you know what to do.
-If not, well: it's a package manager for Sublime Text 2; it's awesome and you can [read about it here](http://wbond.net/sublime_packages/package_control) to install.
+If not, well: it's a package manager for Sublime Text; it's awesome and you can [read about it here](http://wbond.net/sublime_packages/package_control) to install.

 After installing the package and restarting the editor: